Last Updated on

 To do the Single Arm Kettlebell Swing, you will place the kettlebell a little out in front of you, but instead of grabbing it with both hands to hike it back, you will grab it with only one.

-You can grab the bell to swing so that your thumb is pointing back through your legs or out in front of you.
+You can grab the kettlebell to swing so that your thumb is pointing back through your legs or out in front of you.
 Either works just pick whichever is most comfortable.

 Just like with the basic swing, power the move with your glutes and hinge at the hips.
 Focus on that connection between your forearm and your hips as you swing the bell.

-However, unlike the basic swing, you may rotate a bit with the single bell as you reach the kettlebell back through your legs.
-It is best with the single arm swing to follow the kettlebell with your other arm.
+However, unlike the basic swing, you may rotate a bit with the single kettlebell as you reach the kettlebell back through your legs.
+It can also feel best, with the single arm swing, to follow the kettlebell with your other arm.

 Remember the swing is a HIP HINGE movement NOT A SQUAT.

 To do the Double Kettlebell Swing variations, you will either swing both bells between your legs or outside your legs.
 Outside your legs is called the Skier Swing.